 This is not merely a reflection of modern always-connected computing environments.
 It is a conscious decision in direct support of SQLite's cathedral development model: we don't want developers going dark, then showing up weeks later with a massive bolus of changes for us to integrate all at once.
 Jim McCarthy put it well in his book on software project management, Dynamics of Software Development: "Beware of a guy in a room."

 Branch names sync: Unlike in Git, branch names in Fossil are not purely local labels.
 They sync along with everything else, so everyone sees the same set of branch names.
-Fossil's design choice here is a direct reflection of the Linux vs. SQLite project outlook: SQLite's developers collaborate closely on a single coherent project, whereas Linux's developers go off on tangents and occasionally sync changes up with each other.
+Fossil's design choice here is a direct reflection of the Linux vs. SQLite project outlook: SQLite's developers collaborate closely on a single coherent project, whereas Linux's developers go off on tangents and occasionally send selected change sets to each other.

 Private branches are rare: Private branches exist in Fossil, but they're normally used to handle rare exception cases, whereas in many Git projects, they're part of the straight-line development process.

 Identical clones: Fossil's autosync system tries to keep each local clone identical to the repository it cloned from.

 Where Git encourages siloed development, Fossil fights against it.
 Fossil places a lot of emphasis on synchronizing everyone's work and on reporting on the state of the project and the work of its developers, so that everyone — especially the project leader — can maintain a better mental picture of what is happening, leading to better situational awareness.